mansibm6/mansibm6/README.md

 * C/C++

 ## Current Work Update:
-* I'm working as AI SWE Intern at HP Inc.
+* I'm working as an AI SWE Intern at HP Inc.
 * I'm currently doing a Masters in Engineering Data Science at the University of Houston.

 ## Socials: